 17.15 Welcome and introduction to ASP - Denise McNerney, ASP President

-17.25 Key Note speaker, Alan Barlow: “Profiting From Integrity: The Strategic Imperative - a CEO's Experience."
+17.25 Key Note speaker, Alan Barlow: “Heightened Integrity: The New Strategic Imperative”

 18.00 Presentations by three key panel speakers from Energy, Financial Services and Property

 18.30 Panel session facilitated by ASP President, with Q&A

 19.00 Networking and drinks